qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 lib.f is a code library that supports the calcualtion of vairous operators.

-Ro run these codes, a Fortran compiler ( such as the intel ifort compiler ) is required.
+To run these codes, a Fortran compiler ( such as the intel ifort compiler ) is required.

 To compile omega.term1.f, please use the following command